- Cake = joy

 The idea of scheduling fun seems paradoxical.
 By definition fun is a spontaneous pleasure, why do you need to build in time to have some fun?

 So much of our lives are already scheduled.
 I work 9-5.
 I have to sleep eight hours a night otherwise I become the grouch muppet from hell.
-I need to make time to see my family, HWSNBN, friends and me time.
+I need to make time to see my family, He Who Shall Not Be Named (HWSNBN), friends and me time.
 With all these commitments, if I don’t schedule something it will not happen.

 An example of how scheduling fun works in my life is my love of writing.
 I find it enriching to spend my time making up imaginary world’s populated by characters with whom I get to torture (all writers are sadists, I’m looking at you George R R Martin).
 But if I don’t commit to that from 19.00 every evening I will sit at my computer until I have written 1,000 words, no matter what (if I have a headache/it’s sunny outside/or all I really want to do is watch Jersey Shore, damn you Snooki and your addictive antics!) a month can lapse without me writing a word.
 Us fancy writer types like to call this the Butt in the Chair method.